 - If there are indications of sophisticated tax planning or avoidance.

 What is to be filed?

 Taxpayers under this program will be required to file US tax returns for the past 3 years, along with all related information returns and FBARs for the past 6 years.
 Any tax and/or interest is to be remitted at the time of filing.
 There is an additional questionnaire that must be submitted with the returns.

 What if you are filing amended tax returns?

 The IRS will treat amended returns submitted through this program as high risk and subject to examination.

 There is, however, one exception to this.
 The IRS will accept amendments to the tax returns should the sole purpose be to late-file Form 8891 to take advantage of the deferral of income election for certain retirement or saving plans (RRSP, RRIF).

-AG Tax LLP Can Help
+AG TAX LLP Can Help

-Furthermore, the information in this publication is accurate as of the time of its publication.
+Disclaimer: The information in this publication is accurate as of the time of its publication.
 AG Tax assumes no responsibility for changes to tax legislation subsequent to the publication of this document.
 The information provided is for general information purposes only and should not be acted upon without seeking professional advice.
 If you would like to engage our services, please contact our staff and obtain authorization to send our firm confidential information.
 A client relationship is not created by the transmission of information.
 A client relationship is only formed with our firm when a scope and engagement letter signed by the firm and the potential client detailing the terms of engagement is present.